Influence of Sodium Inward Current on Dynamical Behaviour of Modified Morris-Lecar Model: Model Equation

-\subsection{Changes to Excitable Dynamics as a Parameter is Varied}
+\subsection{\textbf{Changes to Excitable Dynamics as a Parameter is Varied}}

+To analyse the model, we first assess the effects of ${\rm Na}^{+}$ current on electrical activity.
+To do this, we block the conductance $g_{\rm Na}$ for the ${\rm Na}^{+}$ current.
+The model is integrated numerically using the standard fourth-order Runge–Kutta method using a step size of 0.05 in the numerical software XPPAUT \citep{Ermentrout2002SimulatingStudents}.
+Fig.~\ref{fig:gca_absent} and \ref{fig:gca_present} show the time series of the membrane potential $V$ for model \eqref{eq:1.1a}--\eqref{eq:4.1a} when the ${\rm Na}^{+}$ conductance is blocked and unblocked, respectively.
+Over a range of parameters considered, we found that the addition of ${\rm Na}^{+}$ current causes the membrane potential to shift to more hyperpolarised values for hyperpolarised states, see Fig.~\ref{fig:gca_present}.
+This tells us that the effects of ${\rm Na}^{+}$ conductance is non-negligible.

 As seen in previous studies \citep{Gonzalez-Miranda2014,hammed}, variation of parameters can result in changes to dynamical behaviour of the model, for example, transitions from rest state to periodic oscillations and vice versa.
-Here, we investigate the effects of maximum conductance on the dynamical behaviour of model \eqref{eq:1}--\eqref{eq:4}.
-The model is integrated numerically using the standard fourth-order Runge–Kutta method using a step size of 0.05 in the numerical software XPPAUT \citep{Ermentrout2002SimulatingStudents}.
+Here, we investigate the effects of maximum conductance on the dynamical behaviour of model \eqref{eq:1.1a}--\eqref{eq:4.1a}.
 The dynamics of the membrane potential $V$ upon varying ${\rm Na}^{+}$ current conductance $g_{\rm Na}$ is shown in Fig.~\ref{fig:TT_PPgna}.
 For the range of values of $g_{\rm Na}$ considered, the system either converge to a rest state or oscillatory state.
 For extremely low values of $g_{\rm Na}$, a single action potential is observed.
-In particular, the time evolution and its corresponding phase space for $g_{\rm Na}=-20$ are shown in Figs.~\ref{fig:TT_PPgna}(a) and \ref{fig:TT_PPgna}(b), respectively.
-Upon increasing $g_{\rm Na}$, periodic oscillations of action potentials are observed in the system, see Fig.~\ref{fig:TT_PPgna}(c).
-The periodic oscillations correspond to a closed loop in the phase space, see Fig.~\ref{fig:TT_PPgna}(d).
+In particular, the time evolution and its corresponding phase space for $g_{\rm Na}=-20$ are shown in Figs.~\ref{fig:TTgna20} and \ref{fig:PPgna20}, respectively.
+Upon increasing $g_{\rm Na}$, periodic oscillations of action potentials are observed in the system, see Fig.~\ref{fig:TTgna10}.
+The periodic oscillations correspond to a closed loop in the phase space, see Fig.~\ref{fig:SLCgna}.
 The closed loop is also known as a limit cycle or periodic orbit.
-Further increasing $g_{\rm Na}$, the system stabilises to a steady state, see Figs.~\ref{fig:TT_PPgna}(e) and \ref{fig:TT_PPgna}(f).
+Further increasing $g_{\rm Na}$, the system stabilises to a steady state, see Figs.~\ref{fig:TTgna18} and \ref{fig:PPgna18}.
 Similar behaviours are observed when $g_{\rm K}$ and $g_{\rm Ca}$ are varied (results not shown).
-A detailed bifurcation analysis is given in Sec.~\ref{sec:bifurcation} to further understand how the dynamical properties of model \eqref{eq:1}--\eqref{eq:4} change as parameter values is varied.
+A detailed bifurcation analysis is given in Sec.~\ref{sec:bifurcation} to further understand how the dynamical properties of model \eqref{eq:1.1a}--\eqref{eq:4.1a} change as parameter values is varied.